derSatan/tutorials/DDD-Multi-Maven-Boot/README.md

 Normally, there should be an "repository" module where the Repository implementations resides - I am using Spring Data for that.

 TODO:
-- Post
+- Implement Post
-- SpringSecurity
+- Secure the application with SpringSecurity
-- UI
+- Create a simple UI

 Endpoint example: http://localhost:8080/customer/<UUID>